 Eligible students: any first-year student in the Riccio College of Engineering

-Join the Public Interest Technology RAP at UMass Amherst to live and learn among peers who care deeply about realizing socially responsible solutions to the challenges of our technology-driven world.
+Join the Public Interest Technology (PIT) RAP at UMass Amherst to live and learn among peers who care deeply about realizing socially responsible solutions to the challenges of our technology-driven world.
 Tailored for first-year students, this transformative experience is open to students from all majors.
 Become a part of the growing community of public interest technologists on campus and form lasting connections with friends and faculty who will ease your transition to college life and set you up for mentorship and success both within and beyond the classroom.

 Throughout the semester, we will consider: